Skid Steer Transport

 Best Practices For Shipping A Skid Steer

 The best way to ensure that shipping equipment goes as smoothly as possible to connect with a transport company with the right truck and trailer ready to go to handle the load.
 Doing that research on your own, however, can be difficult and time-consuming.
-Enter FR8Star, a free-to-use heavy haul service that connects you with qualified transport companies around the country with extensive experience in transporting skid steers along with a wide range of other heavy machinery and oversize loads.
+Enter FR8Star, a heavy haul service that’s free for shippers and connects you with qualified transport companies around the country with extensive experience in transporting skid steers along with a wide range of other heavy machinery and oversize loads.

 Prepare Your Skid Steer For Transport